Kindling

 What we tell the person doing it

-The doer can ask anything in the app and gets an instant answer from the deed itself.
-A few they ask most:
+The doer can ask anything in the app and gets an answer from the deed itself.
+The three they ask most:

 What photo proof do you need?

 Send photo of the result.
-Rules: No identifiable faces.
-Photograph the place, items, or result, never a person.
-If a bystander is in frame, reframe or blur.
-Never depict anyone who appears vulnerable (e.g. unhoused, distressed, or a child).
+Rules: No people in your photos — photograph the place, items, and result only.
+If a bystander wanders into frame, reframe or blur.
 Photograph the note where you left it.
 Show the note and the spot, never a person reading it.

 How much do I get paid?